Kowsalyasp/parentkarafmodule/sql readme.md

 ### *Attributes of foreign-key tag*

-name = The foreign key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
+**name =** The foreign key name must be specified in a specific pattern, such as first being table name and then with continuation [A-Za-z0-9_], these values are only allowed after table name and are separated by underscore.
 `format: TableName_[A-Za-z0-9_]`
-reference-table = A table that is referenced from a referencing table with a foreign key. local-column = It refers to the local table. reference-column = Returns the item stored in the specified column within the context row based on a related column between them. constraint = Three types of foreign key constraints are allowed.
+**reference-table =** A table that is referenced from a referencing table with a foreign key.
+**local-column =** It refers to the local table.
+**reference-column =** Returns the item stored in the specified column within the context row based on a related column between them.
+**constraint =** Three types of foreign key constraints are allowed.
 And these constraints are in caps.
-         ON_DELETE_RESTRICT: If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
+         **ON_DELETE_RESTRICT:** If you want to delete a record from one table but there is a corresponding record in the other table, the delete operation is not allowed.
-         ON_DELETE_CASCADE:To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.
+         **ON_DELETE_CASCADE:**To specify whether you want rows deleted in a child table when corresponding rows are deleted in the parent table.
          ON_DELETE_SET_NULL:

 ## unique-key tag